hnjfri/house-judiciary-hearings/README.md

 # House Judiciary Committee Hearing Analysis Tool

 This tool scrapes House Judiciary Committee hearing transcripts from the GovInfo website and generates detailed attendance records for legislators using AI analysis.

-NOTE: This currently focuses on the 119th Congress, hearing URL search ranges will need to be updated to reflect other sessions.
+The tool can process **ALL hearings** in the 119th Congress with comprehensive search capabilities and resumption support.

+**NEW**: Comprehensive mode finds and processes every hearing in the 119th Congress with batch processing and resumption capabilities.

 ## Features:
-- **Web Scraping**: Automatically finds and scrapes hearing transcripts from govinfo.gov
+- **🔍 Comprehensive Search**: Systematically finds ALL hearings in the 119th Congress using sequential search
-- **AI Analysis**: Uses Claude Sonnet 4 to extract structured information from transcripts
+- **🤖 AI Analysis**: Uses Claude Sonnet 4 to extract structured information from transcripts
-- **Attendance Tracking**: Generates detailed attendance records for specific legislators
+- **📊 Attendance Tracking**: Generates detailed attendance records for specific legislators
+- **📦 Batch Processing**: Processes hearings in configurable batches with progress tracking
+- **💾 Resumption Support**: Can be interrupted and resumed without losing progress
-- **Multiple Output Formats**: Saves data as both JSON and Excel files
+- **📄 Multiple Output Formats**: Saves data as both JSON and Excel files
-- **Flexible Execution**: Run via Makefile, bash scripts, or direct Python commands
+- **⚙️ Flexible Execution**: Run via Makefile, bash scripts, or direct Python commands
+- **🎛️ Multiple Modes**: Choose between comprehensive (all hearings) or legacy (5 hearings) modes

 ## What it extracts:
 - Date of the hearing